Platypterygius: Description

 As Platypterygius contains multiple species not especially close to each other, little can be said in terms of shared characteristics.
 According to an analysis by Fischer (2012), all anatomical features used to unify Platypterygius species are either not actually present in each species, or much more widespread among unrelated ophthalmosaurs.
 Generally, species referred to this genus were large bodied macropredators based on their robust dentition.
-This is also supported by P. australis having been found with remains of sea turtles and birds (specifically, of the genus Nanantius) in its guts, as well as an unidentified pterosaur fossil with tooth marks that may be from this genus.
+This is also supported by P. australis having been found with remains of hatchling protostegid sea turtles and enantiornithines (possibly Nanantius) in association with actinopterygian fish in its guts.

 In 1998, Arkhangelsky estimated that P. platydactylus was about 5 m long, while "P." americanus was about 5.5 m long.
 In 2010, Zammit and colleagues estimated that "P." australis was about 7 m long.

 Discovery and species

-The type species of Platypterygius was described in 1922 based on remains found in upper Aptian strata around Hannover, Germany.
+The type species of Platypterygius was described in 1922 based on remains found in upper Aptian strata around Hannover, Germany that were previously described as a species of Ichthyosaurus (I. platydactylus) in 1907 by Ferdinand Broili.
 These remains however were not adequately described and to complicate matters further, destroyed during World War 2.
 In the time after its discovery however Platypterygius has become a catch-all genus for Cretaceous ichthyosaurs, creating the misconstrued view of post-Jurassic ichthyosaurs as being a single global genus lacking in diversity.
 Later research conducted in the 2000s and 2010s has repeatedly shown this to be false, with all of the autapomorphies previously used to define Platypterygius either not being present in all assigned species or also being present in other ophthalmosaurids.
 As the holotype was destroyed, a redescription of the material attempting to identify valid autapomorphies is out of the question and leaves the genus in a problematic state.
 Furthermore, the inclusion of later described genera of Cretaceous, platypterygiine ichthyosaurs has shown Platypterygius to be paraphyletic, with the different species not clading closely to one another.
 Subsequently, many redescriptions of referred Platypterygius species have found them to be their own distinct genera.